Consensys/doc.goquorum/docs/Reference/API-Methods.md

 Initiates the recovery of the specified denylisted (blacklisted) node.
 This method can be called by a network admin account.
-Once majority approval from network admin accounts is received, the denylisted node is marked as active.
+Once the majority of network admins [approve](#quorumpermission_approveblacklistednoderecovery), the denylisted node is marked as active.

 #### Parameters